“Stylish boutique hotel, restaurant and 3 villas for 4-12, set in an authentic Tuscan village high above the Val d’Orcia”

 - Chef on request

 - Monteverdi is 2,000 feet high on slopes flush with verdant forests and trails, so head out to explore on foot, by bike or on horseback (bikes are available to borrow, and reception can provide maps and arrange guides)

 - Eat and drink - you’re in Italy, after all!
 The hotel offers private vineyard tours with lots of tasting opportunities, as well as the chance to learn how to cook traditional Tuscan fare with the chef

-- Head to Montepulciano, a beautiful and bustling town some 20 minutes away, and visit its magnificent church, the Sanctuary of San Biagio (the original model for St Peter’s in Rome).
-You can buy some of the area’s world-famous wines, too
+- Head to the beautiful and bustling town of Montepulciano; visit its magnificent Sanctuary of San Biagio church (the original model for St Peter’s in Rome) and buy some of the area’s world-famous wines (20 minutes away)

 - Explore Pienza - a jewel of a town that isn’t overrun by tourists like larger Siena.
-Any place that races wheels of pecorino cheese (a take on Siena’s famous Palio horse race) can only be a winner in our books.
-While there, visit Bar Di Casello for the best views over the town walls
+Any place that races wheels of pecorino cheese (a take on Siena’s famous Palio horse race) can only be a winner in our books

-- Pack your swimsuit and head to the pretty spa towns of Bagni San Filippo and San Casciano dei Bagni, both around 30 minutes away.
-Walk in the woods along white-sulphur hot springs and then take a dip - the waters are said to have healing properties
+- Pack your swimsuit and head to the pretty spa towns of Bagni San Filippo and San Casciano dei Bagni; walk in the woods along white-sulphur hot springs and then take a dip - the waters are said to have healing properties (both 30 minutes away)

-- Back at Monteverdi, curl up with a book in the gardens and enjoy the happy buzzing of bees in the flowerbeds, then cool off in the infinity pool or unwind in the spa's outdoor soaking tubs (stunning views!)
+- Back at Monteverdi, curl up with a book in the gardens, then cool off in the heated infinity pool or unwind in the spa's outdoor soaking tubs (stunning views!)

 - Or enjoy the hotel’s cultural programme, which sees artists from all over the world perform, exhibit and give talks.
 Concerts are often held in the old village church, Sant' Andrea, too